Finance

 Can enroll if Class is Graduate

-FIN 653 Topics/Investments & Cap Mkts 3 Credit Hours
+FIN 653 Asset Pricing and Portfolio Management 3 Credit Hours

 This course prepares students for career development and advancement in the challenging investment profession.
-The course provides an in-depth study of advanced contemporary topics in global investments and capital markets that are selected from the common body of knowledge of the Chartered Financial Analysts (CFA) program.
-Topics may include a subset of: advanced investment theory and valuation techniques, asset allocation, behavioral finance, hedge fund, emerging markets and global investing, ethics for investment professionals, financial statements and security analysis, market efficiency, market microstructure, portfolio management and performance evaluation, etc. The format and the topics may vary in each offering.
+The course provides an in-depth study of advanced contemporary topics in asset pricing and portfolio management.
+Topics may include a subset of: advanced investment theory and valuation techniques, behavioral finance, asset allocation strategies, fixed income and equity investment management, portfolio management techniques, performance evaluation and risk management of assets in financial institutions.

 Restriction(s):